 Gideon: God is big when we are small

 This is the third in a series of articles retelling the events of Gideon in the Old Testament book of Judges.
-This second article is based on Judges 7.
+This third article is based on Judges 7.
 You can read the whole series here.

 I stared down the valley at the endless sea of enemy soldiers and clenched my sweaty hands.
 There were thirty-two thousand men behind me.
 But they had so many more.
 What could we do?
 What could God do?